danmarksmiljoeportal/lagvaelgeren/doc/backend/README.md

 ### Localization

+The content of the datakatalog service is by default in Danish but English can optionally be requested.
+Note that Danish text will still be returned if translation is missing.

 * `locale` - Can be set to da-DK and en-US.
 Default is da-DK.

 ### Usage tracking

-To better understand and support the usage of the datakatalog service a set of optional usage tracking information can be supplied by the caller.
+To better understand and support the usage of the datakatalog service a set of optional anonymised usage tracking information can be supplied by the caller.
+We recommend to use them in general as it will be helpful to support the use of the service better, also in case of any technical issues.

 * `orgname` - Name of org owning the calling application fx.
 DMP.
 * `appname` - Name of calling application fx.
 Arealdata, QGIS.
 * `componentname` - Name of calling system component fx.
 LV or DB.
 * `appurlname` - Loation URL of calling application.